jnwilliams/DrawL/README.md

     Download: Clone or download the repository to access the dataset files and related materials.

-    Explore: Review the datasheet ([Z]) to understand the dataset's structure, attributes, and any preprocessing steps applied.
+    Explore: Review the datasheet to understand the dataset's structure, attributes, and any preprocessing steps applied.

     Citation: If you use this dataset in your work, please cite it using the provided BibTeX citation below.